Thrall (Warcraft): World of Warcraft

-The narrative of World of Warcraft takes place in the years following the aftermath of Admiral Proudmoore's defeat, where several incidents have occurred between the Horde of Orgimmar and the humans of Theramore led by Jaina that jeopardize their uneasy alliance as depicted in the novel World of Warcraft: Cycle of Hatred.
+The narrative of World of Warcraft takes place in the years following the aftermath of Admiral Proudmoore's defeat, where several incidents have occurred between the Horde of Orgrimmar and the humans of Theramore led by Jaina that jeopardize their uneasy alliance as depicted in the novel World of Warcraft: Cycle of Hatred.

+During his tenure as Warchief, Thrall accepts the undead Forsaken led by Sylvanas Windrunner into the Horde's ranks and allows orc warlocks within the cities, as long as they use their talents against demons.
+However, several orc factions, including the demon worshipping Burning Blade and Searing Blade cults, refuse to recognize Thrall as the new Warchief and attempt to have him assassinated, but are thwarted by Horde adventurers.

 The events and characters surrounding the escape of Thrall from the Lord of the Clans novel are depicted In World of Warcraft: The Burning Crusade, where players are sent back in time to assist Thrall's escape and ensure that he is freed, as a new enemy travels through time attempting to stop the rise of the new Horde.
-Thrall also visits Outland, where he meets the mother of Durotan and his grandmother, Greatmother Geyah, the leader of an orc remnant who were never corrupted by demons known as the Mag'har.
+Thrall also visits Outland, where he meets his grandmother, Greatmother Geyah, the leader of an orc remnant who were never corrupted by demons known as the Mag'har.
 Geyah tells him he was meant to be named Go'el, meaning "to redeem" in the orcish language.
 He also meets Garrosh Hellscream, the Mag'har son of Grom Hellscream, who had given into despair and shame as a result of his father being disgraced because he had been the first to drink Mannoroth's blood.
-Thrall convinces Garrosh that his father died a hero, and recruits him into the Horde.
+Thrall convinces Garrosh that his father died a hero, and recruits him and the other Mag'har into the Horde.

-In World of Warcraft: The Shattering, a prelude to World of Warcraft: Cataclysm, Thrall begins to question his place as Warchief and whether or not he truly knows himself at all, though his wife Aggra is quick to reassure and comfort him.
-During the events of Cataclysm, Thrall stepped down as Warchief in order to focus his attention on his duties as a shaman.
-Azeroth was shattered as a result of Deathwing's return to the world and the shamans of the Earthen Ring have been put under immense pressure to try to heal the lands.
-Knowing that the orcs would prefer a strong-willed leader, Thrall reluctantly chooses Garrosh as his successor, hoping the position would instill a sense of responsibility into him.
-While seeking a way to combat the Cataclysm, Thrall found a mate in the Mag'har orc Aggra, who would later become the mother of his son Durak.